Mental Health Impact of Burnout: How it Affects Your Well-being

 1. What exactly is exhaustion?

-A state of emotional, physical, and mental fatigue produced by excessive and extended stress, frequently linked to the demands of the workplace or the obligations of society, burnout is referred to as "the three exhaustions."
+Burnout is a state of emotional, physical, and mental fatigue produced by excessive and extended stress.
+Frequently linked to the demands of the workplace or the obligations of society, it is referred to as "the three exhaustion."

 2. What is the connection between burnout and mental health?